mrdmnd/portunus/README.md

 1) A networked, distributed, CPU-powered RPC simulation service, for evaluating policy functions against a minimal simulation engine (sort of like SIMC-lite).
-This component scales horizontally, intended to be run behind a load balancer.
+This component scales horizontally, intended to be run behind a load balancer in a cloud computing environment.

-2) A local GPU-powered reinforcement learning module built on TensorFlow that trains a deep neural network to evaluate a (state, action) Q-function, and performs policy gradient descent to iteratively improve our policy.
+2) A local GPU-powered reinforcement learning module (built on TensorFlow) that trains a deep neural network to evaluate a (state, action) Q-function, and performs policy gradient descent to iteratively improve our policy.

-Policygen depends heavily on [Bazel](https://bazel.build/) to build itself and its dependencies, most of the which are Google-backed open-source libraries.
+Policygen depends heavily on [Bazel](https://bazel.build/) to build itself and its dependencies, most of which are Google-backed open-source libraries.
 Let's install some of these now.
 We assume a modern 64-bit architecture running some flavor of linux with a C++11 compiler, ideally with an NVIDIA GPU.
-I am running on Arch Linux; you may need to translate these instructions to fit your distribution or package manager.
+The code is tested on Arch Linux; you may need to modify these instructions to fit your distribution or package manager.

 ## Explicit anti-goals

 In order to streamline the implementation of our simulation engine, we explicitly do not support characters below maximum level, and characters that are not using a DPS specialization.
+Policygen does not plan to support items implemented prior to the current expansion.

 ### Requirements